 It is important to remember, SGA is a group of students taking action for all students.
 Use our contact page to find out how you can voice your concerns.

 To become more actively involved, students can work with SGA on a number of issues.
-Students can run in SGA elections, held in the spring, or apply to work in the Executive Branch (SGA Executive Branch Staff Application 2012 – 2013).
+Students can run in SGA elections, held in the spring, or apply here for a position in the Executive Branch, Student Organization Support Team, or Financial Support Team.
 By becoming involved in SGA students will gain valuable skills in negotiation, civic responsibility, leadership, financial management, and interpersonal and cross-cultural communication.